Irina335/Chat-app/README.md

 # Chat-app
-This is a chat app using ajax and php
+This is a chat application using ajax and php